Have you been looking for a Chinese acupuncture clinic in Melbourne?

-Chinese acupuncture is a popular mode of treatment and it is a significant branch of Traditional Chinese Medicine.
+Chinese acupuncture is a popular complimentary and alternative medicine and it is a significant branch of Traditional Chinese Medicine (TCM).
 It is believed to be practiced for more than thousands of years.
-Chinese acupuncture has been proven to be effective over time in addressing various conditions.
+So it has a long history of use for various conditions (see below).

-Statistics show that the number of individuals who visit acupuncture practitioners for varying treatments is constantly rising.
-Acupuncture can be surprisingly painless and relaxing, even though needles are the main feature of Chinese acupuncture.
-The needles are pushed into specific points in the body commonly regarded as acupuncture points or acupoints.
-Around 365 acupuncture points are scattered on the human body.
+The acupuncture treatment can be surprisingly painless and relaxing.
+The needles are pushed into specific acupuncture points in the body commonly regarded as acupoints.
+Around 365 acupoints are scattered on the human body.
 These are connected by energy pathways termed as meridians.
 The energy which circulates the body is called Qi and is part of maintaining the balance in the body.

-Chinese Acupuncture is so old, that it’s exact development is unclear.
+The practice is so old, that it’s exact development is unclear.
 Of course, theories abound.
-One is that the first physicians were also Taoist Monks & Martial Artists, who developed extra-sensory skills, including having visions of the first acupuncture charts.
+One is that the first physicians were also Taoist Monks & Martial Artists, who developed extra-sensory skills, including having visions of the first Chinese acupuncture charts.

 Chinese Medicine theory is also ancient.
 It considers magnetic-electric force fields, cosmology, the energetic effects of climate changes, the effect of emotional stress on the immune system and our organs.
 Concepts that modern research is now demonstrating.
-Acupuncture has stood the test of time and is now used in most countries, and in many hospitals.
-95% of our patients here in Melbourne are pleasantly surprised that they don't even feel the insertion of the needles, and within minutes, the stimulation of neurotransmitter release such as endorphins, makes acupuncture an amazingly relaxing experience for the vast majority of people.
-And then there's the specific benefits of acupuncture.
+Chinese acupuncture has stood the test of time and is now used in most countries, and in many hospitals, including medical hospitals in Melbourne.

-- It is surprisingly relaxing ~ask someone who’s had acupuncture~ they’ll tell you
+- It is surprisingly relaxing ~ask someone who’s had Chinese acupuncture~ they’ll tell you

-- It is an effective combination treatment (with other types of therapy)
+- It is often a helpful combination treatment (with other types of therapy)

-- It is effective in controlling most types of pain
+- It is effective in treating most types of pain* Even chronic pain.

 - There are very few side effects